Geert-Jan77/sidecutters/README.md

 ## A table
 The user of the program will select components and edit the connections between them.
 This is done in a [table].
 He will press the *Generate* button with the *Side Cutter* icon and all the drawing's pages are generated automatically.

+## I want this software!
+Then maybe you should help program it.
+Start by compiling the source on your pc.
+Read the ''doc'' folder on how to compile.